nprapps/nprapps.github.com/_posts/2015-02-19-summer-internships.md

 Do you make pictures?
 Want to learn to be a great photo editor?

 If so, we'd very much like to hear from you.
-You'll spend the spring working on the visuals team here at NPR's headquarters in Washington, DC.
+You'll spend the summer working on the visuals team here at NPR's headquarters in Washington, DC.
 We're a small group of photographers, videographers, photo editors, developers, designers and reporters in the NPR newsroom who work on visual stuff for npr.org.
 Our work varies widely, [check it out here](http://blog.apps.npr.org/apps/).

 ## Photo editing